Can Tran is a fan of one-on-one fighting games, with the "Final Fight" series being one of his favorites.

-When instructing classes, he had many young students wanting to learn MMA style stuff due to be greatly influenced by UFC.
-They mainly cared about learning ground fighting techniques which BJJ specializes in.
+When instructing classes, he had many young students wanting to learn MMA style stuff due to being greatly influenced by UFC.
+They mainly cared about learning ground fighting techniques, which BJJ specializes in.

 In that respect, Jiu-Jitsu practitioners kind of have it the worse in regards to this misconception.